junsoukchoi/jchoi/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Department of Statistics, \ aTexas A&M University
+  - name: Texas A&M University
     url: https://stat.tamu.edu/

 # Short bio (displayed in user profile at end of posts)